You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 This could save you some embarrassment and awkward moments.

-Think of your kids walking in the room, mid-session, screaming that they’ve dropped their favorite toy in the toilet.
+Think of your kids walking into the room, mid-session, screaming that they’ve dropped their favorite toy in the toilet.

 And you’ve got to take it out.
 Immediately.